WVTT-CD: History

 In 2017, WVTT accepted an offer of over $9,000,000 to move to the high-VHF spectrum, down from its UHF position, in the FCC's spectrum incentive auction.
-When the station moves on March 13, 2020, it will occupy channel 11.
-(Channel 34 will be taken over by ABC affiliate WKBW-TV (channel 7), which is moving down the dial from 38.)
+When the station moved on March 13, 2020, it occupied channel 11 (Channel 34 was taken over by ABC affiliate WKBW-TV (channel 7), which moved down the dial from 38).
 The station also changed affiliations to This TV, some time after March 2017 (after WBBZ-DT2 had dropped the affiliation); This TV affiliated with WBXZ-LP (channel 56) on its twelfth digital subchannel in August 2019.
 Decades and Movies!, two Weigel Broadcasting subchannels, were added on June 1, 2018.
 Both moved to WBBZ (which carries Weigel's main network MeTV) on July 1, 2020.

 In 2018, the WWHC license was traded to DTV America Corporation in exchange for ABC affiliate WPBY-LD (channel 35) in Lafayette, Indiana.
 On August 6, DTV America's parent company HC2 Holdings purchased the WVTT-CD license.

+As of 2025, construction permits have been granted to both stations to move to adjacent channel 17 and 18 allocations operating from the WUTV transmitter on Grand Island and change the city of license to Buffalo, formally eliminating over-the-air television service in Olean.

 Local programming

-Despite existing in one of the smallest markets in the United States (Nielsen does not even recognize it as a separate designated market area, instead listing it as a subset of the Buffalo market) and the lack of a major network affiliation, channels 20 and 34 (formerly 25) have a long history of local programming.
-The station has, at various times in its history, carried a local newscast and several other local programs, most of which were public affairs and interview shows.
+Despite existing in one of the smallest markets in the United States (Nielsen does not even recognize it as a separate designated market area, instead listing it as a subset of the Buffalo market) and the lack of a major network affiliation, channels 20 and 25 had a long history of local programming.
+The station, at various times in its history, carried a local newscast and several other local programs, most of which were public affairs and interview shows.